 - Children's playgrounds and play equipment

-- Retrospective funding (this is paying for works you have already completed)
+- Retrospective funding (paying for works you have already completed)

 Guidance and support

-Before applying for our Community Asset Fund, please read the guidance documents below.
+Before applying for our Community Asset Fund, it’s worth finding out more about the fund.

-These will tell you more about how and why we're doing things differently, when we will make decisions plus tips and advice for developing your project or idea.
+Our guidance documents will tell you more about how and why we're doing things differently, when we’ll make decisions, plus tips and advice for developing your project or idea.